Painting With Light

 Carol has painted in various tropical locations for over 20 years.
 She now maintains a studio in South Florida which has inspired her vibrant color still lifes and abstract monotypes.

-Shown above are two landscape paintings in oil depicting the changing seasons in New England.
-Both are featured in the 2015 art exhibition: “The Color of Light: Seasons in Portsmouth.”
-(See Current Exhibits for more information)
+Shown above and further below are landscape paintings in oil depicting the changing seasons in New England.
+They were featured in the 2015 art exhibition: “The Color of Light: Seasons in Portsmouth.”
+(See Exhibits for more information)

 Current Exhibits / Shows

 DaVallia Gallery Exhibit

 39 North St, #8993

 Chester, VT 05143

 Although best known for her oil paintings of New England, including Portsmouth and Monhegan Island, Carol’s works include Still Lifes, Frescoes, and Figurative Works as well.
 Meander through the various galleries to get a glimpse of her many works.

 The historic houses of Portsmouth, NH and the fishing village of Monhegan Island, ME have provided me with a visual opportunity to explore the way color shapes pictorial light and space.
 Both are places where history is alive.
 These galleries show seasonal views of Portsmouth, NH, Monhegan Island, Maine, New England scenes, Italia and the Tropics.